Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

-The main question of interest in this setting is recovery of the community assignment $z$.
-The problem of community detection in the SBM was addressed in an abundance of publications, under a variety of assumptions (see, e.g., \citep{JMLR:v18:16-480}, \citep{abbe_bandeira_2016}, \citep{DBLP:journals/corr/AminiL14}, \citep{rohe2011spectral}, \citep{Ander_Zhang_IEEE2024_SBM} among others).
-At present, perhaps the most popular method of community detection is spectral clustering that was studied in, e.g., \citep{lei2015} and \citep{rohe2011spectral}.
+Consider a binary undirected stochastic network on $n$ nodes, that can be partitioned into $r$ communities.
+Let $z:[n] \to [r]$ be a clustering function, such that $z(i) = k$ if node $i$ belongs to community $k$.
+Additionally, assume that the network is equipped with the Stochastic Block Model ({\bf SBM}) (see, e.g., \cite{JMLR:v18:16-480}), so that there exists a matrix $Q \in [0,1]^{r \times r}$ of block connection probabilities, such that the probability of connection between nodes $i$ and $j$ is fully determined by the communities to which they belong: $P(i,j) = Q(z(i), z(j))$.
+In this setting, one observes an adjacency matrix $A \in \{0,1\}^{n \times n}$ where, for $1 \leq i < j \leq n$, elements $A(i,j)$ of $A$ are independent Bernoulli variables with $\PP \lfi A(i,j) = 1 \rfi = P(i,j)$.
+Here, $P^T = P$ and $A^T = A$.
+Since usually networks are sparse, i.e., probabilities of connections become smaller as the network size $n$ grows, the network is equipped with a sparsity factor $\rhon = o(1)$ as $n \to \infty$, where $\rhon$ is defined by \be P = \rhon\, P_0, \quad \|P_0\|_{\infty} = 1, \quad Q = \rhon\, Q_0, \quad P_0(i,j) = Q_0(z(i), z(j)). \ee The main question of interest in this setting is recovery of the community assignment $z$.
+The problem of community detection in the SBM was addressed in an abundance of publications, under a variety of assumptions (see, e.g., \cite{JMLR:v18:16-480}, \cite{abbe_bandeira_2016}, \cite{DBLP:journals/corr/AminiL14}, \cite{rohe2011spectral}, \cite{Ander_Zhang_IEEE2024_SBM} among others).
+At present, perhaps the most popular method of community detection is spectral clustering that was studied in, e.g., \cite{lei2015} and \cite{rohe2011spectral}.
 However, this procedure becomes prohibitively computationally expensive when the number of nodes is huge.
 For this reason, recently several authors suggested a variety of approaches for reduction of computational costs.
 Majority of those proposals start with sub-sampling a group of nodes, and then partitioning those nodes into communities.
-This process may be repeated several times in order to obtain community assignment of all nodes, as in, e.g., \citep{chakrabarty2023sonnet} and \citep{mukherjee2021two}, In this section, we address the first part of this process: sub-sampling of nodes with the subsequent community assignment.
+This process may be repeated several times in order to obtain community assignment of all nodes, as in, e.g., \cite{chakrabarty2023sonnet}, \cite{mukherjee2021two} and \cite{bhadra2025scalablecomm_detect}.
+In this section, we address the first part of this process: sub-sampling of nodes with the subsequent community assignment.